httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 is still at least one round trip of potentially wasted capacity even then.

-This specification defines a HTTP/2 frame type to allow clients to inform the server of their cache's contents using a Cuckoo-filter {{Cuckoo}} based digest.
+This specification defines a HTTP/2 frame type to allow clients to inform the server of their freshly cached contents using a Cuckoo-filter {{Cuckoo}} based digest.
 Servers can then use this to inform their choices of what to push to clients.

 ## Notational Conventions